We experience competition in our daily interactions. Being competitive has both benefits and disadvantages.

 - It will make you develop new beliefs.
 How we see ourselves is often reflected in how we act.
 If we see ourselves as someone who continually gets better, that will require us to take on new beliefs or strengthen our existing beliefs.
 It will cause us to persevere and be resilient during tough times, while setting new boundaries or higher limits.

-If being competitive is causing us to grow and improve, while being respectful of others, then it’s something we should embrace and not try to hide.
-If we’re being competitive in order to be the best version of ourselves, then it will help us to be more successful and create a better life.
+If being competitive is causing us to grow and improve, while being respectful of others, it’s something we should embrace and not try to hide.
+If we’re being competitive in order to be the best version of ourselves, it will help us to be more successful and create a better life.

 Question: What is another reason why being competitive can be beneficial and lead to more success?